Black Cohosh: An Ancient Herb with Modern Uses

 Clinical Trials

-Several clinical trials have been conducted to investigate the effects of Black Cohosh on various health conditions.
-One study found that Actaea racemosa did not affect mammographic breast density in 50 Tamoxifen-treated breast cancer patients [1].
-Another study showed that Actaea racemosa may reduce the frequency of vasomotor symptoms associated with menopause [2].
-However, more studies are needed to determine its effectiveness and safety.
+Researchers have conducted several clinical trials to investigate the effects of Black Cohosh on various health conditions.
+One study reported that Actaea racemosa did not change mammographic breast density in 50 Tamoxifen-treated breast cancer patients [1].
+Another study demonstrated that Actaea racemosa reduced the frequency of vasomotor symptoms associated with menopause [2].
+Researchers still need to perform more studies to determine its effectiveness and safety.

 Systematic Reviews and Meta-Analyses

-Several systematic reviews and meta-analyses have been conducted to evaluate the effectiveness of Black Cohosh.
-One review concluded that Actaea racemosa may reduce the frequency of vasomotor symptoms associated with menopause [2].
-However, given the likelihood of biases in identifying relevant studies, it was difficult to verify these conclusions.
-Another review suggested that Actaea racemosa extracts approved for treatment in Europe seem to decrease menopause symptoms.
-However, the evidence for any benefit from Black Cohosh for menopause symptoms is inconsistent.
+Biases in identifying relevant studies made it difficult for researchers to verify these conclusions.
+Another review suggested that Actaea racemosa extracts approved for treatment in Europe decreased menopause symptoms.
+Evidence for any benefit from Black Cohosh in treating menopause symptoms remains inconsistent.

-While there is some evidence to suggest that Black Cohosh may be beneficial for women’s health, more research is needed to determine its effectiveness and safety.
-As with any herbal supplement, it is important to consult with a healthcare professional before use.
+Studies provide some evidence that Black Cohosh benefits women’s health, but researchers need more work to determine its effectiveness and safety.
+As with any herbal supplement, women should consult a healthcare professional before use.

 [1] https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8953734/ [2] https://www.ncbi.nlm.nih.gov/books/NBK79338/